LukasFuchs/GeoModBox.jl/docs/src/man/DiffOneD.md

 where $\kappa = k/\rho /c_p$ is the thermal diffusivity [ $m^2/s$ ] and $Q=\rho H$ is the heat production rate per volume [ $W/m^3$ ].
 Equation $(3)$ is a *parabolic partial differential equation* (PDE) which can be solved numerically in different manners, assuming initial and boundary conditions are defined.

-First, let us discuss a simple, but effective, finite difference method to discretize and solve the equation, that is the **forward in time and centered in space (FTCS)** method in an **explicit** manner.
+First, let's discuss a simple, but effective, finite difference method to discretize and solve the equation, that is the **forward in time and centered in space (FTCS)** method in an **explicit** manner.
 This finite difference scheme will converge to the exact solution for small $\Delta{x}$ and $\Delta{t}$.
 The advantage of an explicit description is that it is **simple** to derive and rather **fast** computationally.
 However, it is only numerically stable as long as the *heat diffusion stability criterion* is fulfilled.
 The stability criterion can be determined by a *Von Neumann* stability analysis, which analyzes the growth of an eigenmode perturbation for a certain finite difference approach.
 In case of an **explicit 1-D finite difference approach**, the *heat diffusion stability criterion* is defined as (assuming equal grid spacing):

 $\begin{equation}
 \Delta t < \frac{\Delta x^2}{2 \kappa}.